dardaiz/Projects/README.md

 Projects-/Diagrams/Azure Red Team Resource Group.png

 These files have been tested and used to generate a live ELK deployment on Azure.
-They can be used to either recreate the entire deployment pictured above.
-Alternatively, select portions of the Ansible file may be used to install only certain pieces of it, such as Filebeat.
+They can be used to recreate the entire deployment pictured above; alternatively select portions of the Ansible file may be used to install only certain pieces of it, such as Filebeat.

   /ansible/ would contain all of the files to create these playbooks.